-At the request of G70, Keala Pono Archaeological Consulting conducted an archaeological inventory survey (AIS) for a proposed shoreline protection revetment in Punalu'u Ahupua'a, Ko'olauloa District, on the island of O'ahu.
-The revetment will cross and may impact portions of seven TMK parcels: TMK: (1) 5-3-002:032, 033, 034, 035, 041, 046, and 051.
-The original AIS (McElroy and Eminger 2017) included all parcels except Parcel 034.
-This AIS Addendum was designed to identify, document, assess significance, and provide mitigation recommendations for any historic properties that may be located in the Parcel 034 project area in anticipation of the proposed construction.
+At the request of Group 70 International, Keala Pono Archaeological Consulting conducted an archaeological inventory survey (AIS) for a proposed shoreline protection revetment in Punalu'u Ahupua'a, Ko'olauloa District, on the island of O'ahu.
+The revetment will cross and may impact portions of six TMK parcels: TMK: (1) 5-3-002:032, 033, 035, 041, 046, and 051.
+This work was designed to identify, document, assess significance, and provide mitigation recommendations for any historic properties that may be located in the project area in anticipation of the proposed construction.